 Set apart with a heat climate and beautiful ocean panoramas, the island of Haiti is likewise the scene of impossible sorrow.
 Even before the 2010 earthquake that ruined most of its capital town of Port Au Prince and reduced its population, it was and still is one of the most unfortunate countries in the whole world.

-Origin of the Haitian language
+Origin of the Haiti language Creole

 First, though, it is vital to grasp the concept of the word Creole.
 The term Creole all by itself, does not denote a language in particular.
 A creole could be a combination of many languages.
 When you combine these languages you form another one.
 It is the local language that most communities speak.
 Some countries have many local languages.